 - Your ability to find a new job

 Click to contact our Orlando Criminal Misdemeanor Felony Attorney today

 Aggravated assault is an assault that meets at least one of these specifications:

-- It is committed with a deadly weapon but is not with the intention of causing death
+- It is committed with a deadly weapon but is not intending to kill.

-Under Florida statutes, “assault with a deadly weapon“ falls under this category.
-This offense is a third-degree felony punishable by a maximum prison sentence of 5 years.
+Under Florida Statutes § 784.021, “assault with a deadly weapon“ falls under this category.
+This offense is a third-degree felony punishable by a maximum prison sentence of five years.